annaannafs/annaannafs.github.io/_pages/about.md

   - /about.html
 ---

-I'm a postdoctoral fellow with the [Neutrino Theory Network](https://ntn.fnal.gov/) at the [Center for Cosmology and Particle Physics, New York University](https://cosmo.nyu.edu/), working with [Prof. Glennys Farrar](https://inspirehep.net/authors/1010333).
+I'm a postdoctoral fellow with the [Neutrino Theory Network (NTN)](https://ntn.fnal.gov/) at the [Center for Cosmology and Particle Physics, New York University](https://cosmo.nyu.edu/), working with [Prof. Glennys Farrar](https://inspirehep.net/authors/1010333).

 My research is mainly focused on investigating the role of astrophysical neutrinos inside various stars, constraining astrophysical parameters, and discovering new physics with the neutrino signal from those sources.